impactasaurus/landing/data/blog/vanity-metrics/index.md

 For example, the improvements to a beneficiary's well-being as a result of your intervention.
 If the outcomes being measured relate to the organisation's goals, there is scope to learn and improve.
 There are many tools available to help define outcomes which contribute towards your goals.
-Theory of change is a popular tool, which maps from programs or initiatives, to outcomes and finally your long term goals.
+Theory of change is a popular tool, which maps from programs or initiatives, to outcomes and finally your long term-goals.
 By following this process, improvements to your outcomes should mean you are improving your ability to achieve your goals.

 To be able to learn from your outcomes, you must understand what actions affect them.